itinance/react-native-fs/README.md

 ### `copyAssetsFileIOS(imageUri: string, destPath: string, width: number, height: number, scale : number = 1.0, compression : number = 1.0, resizeMode : string = 'contain'  ): Promise<string>`

-iOS-ony: copies a file from camera-roll, that is prefixed with "assets-library://asset/asset.JPG?..." to a specific destination.
+iOS-only: copies a file from camera-roll, that is prefixed with "assets-library://asset/asset.JPG?..." to a specific destination.
 It will download the original from iCloud if necessary.

 If width and height is > 0, the image will be resized to a specific size and a specific compression rate.
 If scale is below 1, the image will be scaled according to the scale-factor (between 0.0 and 1.0) The resizeMode is also considered.

+*Video-Support:*

+One can use this method also to create a thumbNail from a video in a specific size.
+Currently it is impossible to specify a concrete position, the OS will decide wich Thumbnail you'll get then.
+To copy a video from assets-library and save it as a mp4-file, refer to copyAssetsVideoIOS.

 Further information: https://developer.apple.com/reference/photos/phimagemanager/1616964-requestimageforasset
 The promise will on success return the final destination of the file, as it was defined in the destPath-parameter.

+### copyAssetsVideoIOS(videoUri: string, destPath: string)

+iOS-only: copies a video from assets-library, that is prefixed with 'assets-library://asset/asset.MOV?...' to a specific destination.

 ### `unlink(filepath: string): Promise<void>`